gaborbernat/algo-notes/problem_solutions/common_ancester_of_two_nodes_in_tree.md

 ## Node has pointer to parent

-If the Node has a pointer to parent or we can easily get the path from root to the two nodes, there is another way to find the most common ancester.
+If the Node has a pointer to parent or we can easily get the path from root to the two nodes, there is another way to find the most common ancestor.
 At first we get two path from root to node a and b.
 Then we check from the root one by one parallel until at some position, two nodes are different.
-The first common ancester stands exactly one step before that position.
+The first common ancestor stands exactly one step before that position.

 We implemented this using a `LinkedList` in java: